Welcome to Kerry and Patricia Milan's web site, ARDROSS HOUSE

 ALSO: we are no longer selling the CDs on Amazon, which did not handle enquiries from outside Europe.
 Please use Tutti instead which distributes throughout the world.
 Thank you.

-December 9th 2011: sample pages from the score to the new string quartet "Echoes" are now up on-site.
+Sample pages from the score to the new string quartet "Echoes" are now up on-site.
 I hope the 'quartettists' among you find it interesting.
-Score and parts are available from tutti.co.uk
+Score and parts are available to download from tutti.co.uk

 As mentioned above, the Alard Quartet's fine peformance of the work at St Mary's Stafford, as part of the 2013 Music Festival concert, is freely available to view on the vimeo channel.